Virtual Tours of the World

 - NASA: Both Virginia’s Langley Research Center and Ohio’s Glenn Research Center offer online tours for free.
 Also, you can try some “augmented reality experiences” via The Space Center Houston’s app.

-- National Women’s History Museum: Have a late International Women’s Day celebration with online exhibits and oral histories from the Virginia museum.
+- National Women’s History Museum: Have a late International Women’s Day celebration with online exhibits from the Virginia museum.

 - Metropolitan Museum of Art: Though the Met Gala was cancelled this year, you can still have a peak at the The Costume Institute Conversation Lab, which is one of the institution’s 26 online exhibits.